ashermancinelli/ashermancinelli.github.io/_posts/2021-3-6-Clang-Tools-Lambda.md

 ```

 As you can see, our tool seems to be correctly identifying our domain-specific error!
+After developing this tool and running it over all of our codebases which make heavy use of portability
+libraries such as RAJA and Kokkos, we have confidence that we have purged this error from our
+codebase.

+Hopefully this demonstration helps your team weed out nasty errors like these from your codebase as well.

 The full code listings can be found in the [repository linked here](https://github.com/ashermancinelli/lambda-capture-checker).
 The code snippets used here for example purposes will not map perfectly to the current repository, but should